-Artist residencies are a growing trend in museums around the world, but what exactly are they?
+Artist residencies are a growing trend in museums around the world, but what is an artist in residence?

-Even if you’re constrained by budget or space, a residency could still work for your museum with a little creative thinking.
+Even if you’re constrained by budget or space, an artist in residence could still work for your museum with a little creative thinking.

 Side Street Studios in Cape Town isn’t your standard art museum – it’s a complex of studios, workshops, and galleries spread across three once-abandoned buildings.
 Since 2015 they’ve leveraged their unique spaces to host three-week residencies with a particular focus on street art, urban exploration, and community engagement.
 Resident artists live in the complex for free, and in return create a piece of artwork for the museum.
 By basing their residencies on in-kind exchange of creativity instead of cash payment, Side Street Studios has created a more affordable (and maybe even more productive) model that can be sustained long-term.